How to become a Chinese Translator?

 A translation job might take you 50 hours to complete, for instance.

-Now, you are in total control of when you complete these hours.
-It won’t matter how much time you spend working on it every day or week as long as you finish it before the deadline.
+You now have full control over when you complete these hours.
+It won’t matter how much time you spend working on it every day or week, as long as you finish it before the deadline.

-In summary, they get what they want, and you do it your way and make money.
+In summary, they get what they want, you do it your way, and you make money.

 2. You can make good money

 There is a strong demand for translators among Chinese learners.
-Since incomes are the most critical factor, this occupation is widespread worldwide.
+Because income is the most critical factor, this occupation is widespread worldwide.

 There is always a high demand for skilled translators.
 Specialization, expertise, and experience all contribute to their increased earnings.

-A translator’s average salary is higher than other language-related jobs.
+A translator’s average salary is higher than that of other language-related jobs.
 As a result, there has also been a rapid growth in job openings for translators.

 Even though there is a need for all languages, less spoken and more complex languages like Chinese are in higher demand.

-Also, China’s rapid rise on the global business stage has resulted in high pay for translators.
+Additionally, China’s rapid rise on the global stage has led to higher pay for translators.

-Instead of being paid by the hour, freelance translators earn by the project, page, or word.
+Instead of being paid by the hour, freelance translators are paid per project, page, or word.
 Besides, you can work full-time and get a paycheck weekly or monthly, depending on your regular hours.

 3. You will learn valuable new skills.